chrisrraP/Network-File-Sharing-and-Permissions/README.md

 </p>

 <h1>Active Directory Network File Sharing and Permissions</h1>
-This tutorial briefly details how to grant specific file permissions to users.<br />
+This tutorial briefly details how to assign specific file permissions to network folders.<br />